pack229/pack229.github.io/_posts/2024-10-03-scouting-for-food.md

 This year we will be collecting for Sacred Heart Community Center.

-We'll distribute door hangers at the [October Pack meeting](/2024/10/01/october-pack-meeting/) which you should then distribute around your neighborhood.
+We'll hand out door hangers at the [October Pack meeting](/2024/10/01/october-pack-meeting/) which you should then distribute around your neighborhood.

 Then on Saturday November 2nd at 9:00 AM you'll return to collect any donations that are left out.